-You can use CVU on the Oracle Database 11g release 1 (11.1) media to check system requirements for Oracle Database 10g release 1 (10.1) and later installations.
+You can use CVU on the Oracle Database 11g Release 1 (11.1) media to check system requirements for Oracle Database 10g Release 1 (10.1) and later installations.
 To use CVU to check 10.
-2 installations, append the command flag -r 10gR2 to the standard CVU system check commands.
+1 installations, append the command flag -r 10gR1 to the standard CVU system check commands.

-For example, to perform a verification check for a Cluster Ready Services 10.2 installation, on a system where the media mountpoint is /mnt/dvdrom, and the cluster nodes are node1, node2, and node3, enter the following command:
+For example, to perform a verification check for a Cluster Ready Services 10.
+1 installation, on a system where the media mountpoint is /dev/dvdrom/, and the cluster nodes are node1, node2, and node3, enter the following command:

-\$ cd /mnt/dvdrom \$./runcluvfy.sh stage -pre crsinst -n node1,node2,node3 -r 10gR2 Note: If you do not specify a release version to check, then CVU checks for 11g release 1 (11.1) requirements.
+\$./runcluvfy.sh stage -pre crsinst -n node1,node2,node3 -r 10gR1